Farida Nile Cruise

 Yes, if

-- This cruise is suitable for adult travellers and older families who want to see major Luxor and Aswan monuments without changing hotels each day.
+- This cruise is suitable for adult travelers and older families who want to see major Luxor and Aswan monuments without changing hotels each day.
 It also fits history-focused visitors, couples, and small groups who prefer a slower pace and a cabin-based itinerary.

 Maybe not, if